The Best Kept Market Secrets for Commercial Insurance Brokers

 Being a Broker Will Require Training and Background Checks

-Most states will require toy to earn an insurance license in order to start selling insurance.
-In order to get the license, you will need to complete any state-mandated pre-licensing training.
+Most states will require you to earn an insurance license in order to start selling insurance.
+In order to get the license, you will need to complete state-mandated pre-licensing training.
 You will also need to pass a licensing exam.

 For example, in California, a minimum of 20 hours of study is required along with 12 hours of training on codes and ethics.
-Similarly, in Nevada, you will need to complete 20 hours of training for Life insurance and a further 20 hours of training on health insurance.
+Similarly, in Nevada, you will need to complete 20 hours of training for life insurance and further 20 hours of training on health insurance.

-Your state will also conduct a background check where your criminal record is assessed.
-This check can include your fingerprints and any other necessary documents that might be deemed necessary.
-The concerned authorities will heavily scrutinize any blemish on your record.
+Your state will also conduct a background check for a criminal record.
+This check can also include your fingerprints and any other documents that might be deemed necessary.
+The authorities will closely scrutinize any blemish on your record.